Top 10 benefits of blockchain for business 7 must-have blockchain developer skills

 2. Private blockchain

 How it works.
-A blockchain network that works in a restrictive environment like a closed network, or that is under the control of a single entity, is a private blockchain.
+A private blockchain works in a restrictive environment like a closed network or is under the control of a single entity.
 While it operates like a public blockchain network in the sense that it uses peer-to-peer connections and decentralization, this type of blockchain is on a much smaller scale.
 Instead of just anyone being able to join and provide computing power, private blockchains typically are operated on a small network inside a company or organization.
 They're also known as permissioned blockchains or enterprise blockchains.

 Advantages.
 The controlling organization sets permission levels, security, authorizations and accessibility.
 For example, an organization setting up a private blockchain network can determine which nodes can view, add or change data.
 It can also prevent third parties from accessing certain information.